barve-sneha26/barve-sneha26/README.md

 ### Hi there 👋
-#### I'm Sneha Barve, a Data Enthusiast and Recent Analytics Graduate 🎓🔍
+#### I'm Sneha Barve, a Data Enthusiast and an Analytics Graduate 🎓🔍

 If I have to describe myself in few lines, I'm a data analyst and engineer with expertise in automating data processes, deploying machine learning models, and crafting insightful visualizations, all while driving data-driven decisions through effective stakeholder communication.
 I'm passionate about leveraging Python and AWS to solve real-world challenges and continually advancing my knowledge in data science and AI.